Cidree/rpostgis/README.md

 ## Installation of the development version

-A stable development version of the package will be available on the project's [Github page](https://github.com/mablab/rpostgis), which may be ahead the CRAN version.
+A stable development version of the package will be available on the project's [Github page](https://github.com/mablab/rpostgis), which may be ahead the CRAN version (check versions to verify).
 To install it, use the [`devtools`](https://CRAN.R-project.org/package=devtools) package from Hadley Wickham:

     library(devtools)
     install_github("mablab/rpostgis")